 - Blooms: Clusters of small white flowers in flat-topped umbels, June-August

-Cost: Cow parsnip seed packets start at $3 from Prairie Moon Nursery
+- Cost: Cow parsnip seed packets start at around $10.

-Aptly-named butterfly weed is native across the country and prized for its bright orange blooms and its ability to attract butterflies, bees, and hummingbirds.
-This deciduous cousin of the milkweed can bloom into early fall and tolerates drought, making it a perfect addition to your pollinator garden.
+Butterfly weed is prized for its bright orange blooms and its ability to attract butterflies, bees, and hummingbirds.
+This deciduous cousin of the milkweed can bloom into early fall and tolerates drought, making it a perfect addition to your other pollinator plants.

 - USDA Hardiness Zones: 3-9